Corentin-Vachon/MonopolyStatistics/README.md

 # MonopolyStatistics

-Monopoly gang prédictions

-À prendre en compte :
-* 3 doubles —> prisons
-*

-Carte chance à déplacement : 16
-* 1 : Reculer de trois cases
-* 2 : Rdv rue de la paix
-* 3 : Aller à la gare la plus proche * 3
-* 4 : Aller à la case départ
-* 5 : Aller en prison
-* 6 : Aller à la compagnie de service publique la plus proche
-* 7 : Aller à l’avenue henrie martin
-* 8 : Aller à boulevard de belleville
-* 9 : Aucun effet

- Carte caisse de comm à déplacement : 16
-* 1 : Aller en prison
-* 2 : Aller à la case départ
-* 3 : Aucun effet

-Carte effet :
-* 1 : Prendre caisse de comm
-* 2 : Payer impôt sur le revenu
-* 3 : Prendre carte Chance
-* 4 : Visite prison
-* 5 : Aller en prison
-* 6 : Parc gratuit
-* 7 : Taxe sur la fortune
-* 8 : start

-liste des effets :
-Chance :
+This program is able to simulate a large number of dices throws in a monopoly.
+The purpose is to get the probability to be on each territory and to determine which one is the most worth it.
+It's taking account of :
+* chance
+* community chest
+* go to jail case
+* go to jail after a given number of doubles

+To use the program, you have to type :

+python3 playMonopoly --> if you're running the python3 branch

+python3 playMonopoly --> if you're running the master branch

+The board game is based on the french version, if you're using an other one, you can change the cards and case in config.yml following your boardgame.
+You may also have to change the program if the “go to" card are different.
+You also can change the number of faces on your dices and the number of double in a row to go to prison.

+The french version implemented in the programm is based using the followings parameters

+Each effect card has one of this card_effect :

+Chance card which operates a move : 16
+* 1 : Step back 3 cases
+* 2 : Go to rue de la paix
+* 3 : Go to the most close gare * 3
+* 4 : Go to the start
+* 5 : Go to jail
+* 6 : Go to the most close service
+* 7 : Go to avenue henrie martin
+* 8 : Go to boulevard de belleville
+* 9 : No effect * 7

+Community chest which operates a move : 16
+* 1 : Go to jail
+* 2 : Go to the start
+* 3 : No effect * 14

+Each case has one of this case_effect

+Type of "effect case" :
+* 1 : Take a community chest card
+* 2 : Pay income taxes
+* 3 : Take chance card
+* 4 : Prison visit
+* 5 : Go to jail
+* 6 : Free park
+* 7 : Pay taxe on fortune
+* 8 : Start

 ￼